 [Since the pandemic, RSV] “does seem to be more aggressive.
 At one local pediatric clinic they’ve been seeing 13 cases a day versus 13 total last season,” said Eskander.
 RSV is most common among children in daycare and those with older siblings (whose infections can be asymptomatic).

 Infants and young children without much previous exposure and those with underlying respiratory health issues are most at risk, but adults are becoming seriously ill, too.
-In 2023, there is now a vaccine for RSV, which is recommended for infants and adults over 60.
+There is now a vaccine for RSV, which is recommended for infants, young children, and adults over 60.

 COVID